-- Bridge the digital divide.
-Make technology available anytime, anywhere, across all of our schools and in the homes of our students. - Make technology an aid and enabler that our teachers and administrators want to use. - Integrate technologies into our curriculum to advance learning and help ensure our students are prepared for college or the workforce. - Provide learning technologies to help parents participate more actively in their children's education. - Move our technology team from reacting to problems and sudden needs to proactive planning in collaboration with educators.
+- Bring Your Own Device (BYOD).
+Make technology resources available anytime, anywhere, across all of our schools and in the homes of our students. - Make technology an aid and enabler that our teachers and administrators want to use. - Integrate technologies into our curriculum to advance learning and help ensure our students are prepared for college or the workforce.

+• Provide learning technologies to help parents participate more actively in their children's education.

+• Move our technology team from reacting to problems and sudden needs to proactive planning in collaboration with educators.